qihang-dai/Overwatch2_QueueNotifier/readme.md

  send you discord notification when the queue is done.

-## Bugs:
+## Usage:

-hard to cope with multiple monitors windows api sometimes return wrong window position.
+would only grab the main monitor if there are multiple monitors

 ## Installation: